smford/eeh-esp32-rfid/README.md

 - I2C 2004 LCD

 ## Features
-- Web Admin interface
+- Authenticated Web Admin interface
-- Short and Full Status information
-- Webapi: reboot, status check, time check, full status check, refresh ntp, + more
-- Upon RFID being presented eeh-esp32-rfid will check whether that card has been granted access to the device and fire the relay
-- Users can be baked in to the firmware (super boss access, incase of network connectivity problems) or checked against a server (normal user access)
+- Users can be from an internally baked list (in case of network connectivity problems), or checked against an external user managment system via api queries
+- Multiple types of user are supported: admin, trainer, user, + more
+- Forced user presence, the relay will unfired when a card is removed
+- User access management possible via Web Admin, useful after training a user to give immediate access
+- User session tracking
+- Short and Full Status information, for use with monitoring systems supporting json
+- OTA Updating of device
+- Configuration stored as code
+- Full remote and automated management possible by use of the api
+- Informative LCD Display
+- Maintenance Mode where only specific users can get override access
 - Logging via syslog
-- Session tracking in logs
+- Metrics collected in influxdb/telegraf: system temp, access granted, and actual device being used (still to come)
 - NTP Time synchronisation
-- Multiple types of user are supported: admin, trainer, user, + more
-- Support tls web api calls using JSON
+- Support tls web api calls using json
-- Unfire relay upon rfid card removal

 ## Pin Out